TyPE333/RAG-Bench/README.md

 ✅ BM25 retriever, evaluation engine, and CLI interface implemented and tested
 🚧 Phase 2: Reranker integration and dashboard development **in progress**
 ```

----

-Would you like me to package this up as a downloadable file or just let you copy it into your repo?